Following system colour scheme Selected dark colour scheme Selected light colour scheme

 extra_str: MovieExtraStr = {"name": "No Country for Old Men", "description": ""}

-extra_int = extra_str # Not OK. 'str' is inconsistent with 'int' for item '__extra_items__'
+extra_int = extra_str # Not OK. 'str' is not assignable to extra items type 'int'

-extra_str = extra_int # Not OK. 'int' is inconsistent with 'str' for item '__extra_items__'
+extra_str = extra_int # Not OK. 'int' is not assignable to extra items type 'str'

 A non-closed TypedDict type implicitly allows non-required extra keys of value type ReadOnly[object].
-This allows to apply the type consistency rules between this type and a closed TypedDict type:
+Applying the assignability rules between this type and a closed TypedDict type is allowed:

 class MovieNotClosed(TypedDict):